Our play-based and child-focused centers are what make Dream Big unique! We offer a welcoming, inclusive environment where everyone belongs.

 1:15-2:30 Instructional time targeting goals in structured or play based formats

-1:30-3:00 Afternoon Snack (currently done in shifts due to physical distancing)
+1:30-3:00 Afternoon snack (currently done in shifts due to physical distancing)

-2:30-2:45 Circle Time
+2:30-2:45 Circle time

-2:45-3:00 Group activity- Sensory activity, art, interactive music/dance/walks outside
+2:45-3:00 Group activity- sensory activity, art, interactive music/dance/walks outside

-3:00-5:00 Instructional time targeting goals in structured or play based formats
+3:00-5:00 Instructional time targeting goals in structured or play-based formats

 Ready to get Started?
 Simply Fill out this Form

-Four Locations to Choose From!
+Five Locations to Choose From!

-We will begin services after the assessment process, and a therapist becomes available.
+We will begin services after the assessment process and a therapist becomes available.